-FI and MU mail systems provide some services to limit the spread of incoming mail and for at least partial detection of unsolicited (usually commercial) spam - mail.
+FI and MU mail systems provide some services to reduce the spread of incoming mail and for at least partial detection of spam (usually commercial) spam.
 On this page, we describe the overall system activity and user configuration options.
 We emphasize that the check is on two levels.
 The first is a university mail server and the other is a faculty mail server.

 This protection is not and can not be 100%.
 Still true: Do not open attachments that you have received from unknown senders (or at first sight of known senders, the message looks suspicious)!

-A SERIOUS THREAT that accompanies any mail filtering is a FALSE feeling of security.
+A SERIOUS THREAT accompanying any mail filtering is a FALSE feeling of security.
 Count on the fact that some viruses will be detected, but they will not necessarily be revealed!

 Check incoming mail at the entire university levelPrior to joining the university network, each incoming mail is scanned by an antivirus program on the relay.muni.cz server and passes through a robust antispam routine (especially greylisting).
 A positive finding in any of these two tests is followed by an instant and irrevocable mail drop without the potential recipient being aware.
 If the test result is negative, mail is forwarded to the university network, including with the following added headers:

 X-Muni-Spam-TestIP- The IP address of the server from where relay.muni.cz received the mail;

 X-Muni-Envelope-From- Email address of the sender specified in the mail envelope.

 Checking incoming mail at the faculty levelMail originating from the Faculty's internal network does not undergo any anti-spam control.
 If the mail originates from the outside and is delivered to the destination mailbox by Anxur or Aisa (see details ; Forwarding via procmail is, however, considered to be delivered to the destination mailbox), by default, it passes through anti-spam control of the following phases (respectively):